CommanderOutpost/ppttext-extractor/README.md

 5. Technical Details

 ## 1. Introduction
 In the field of software engineering, you may often come across PPTX files containing valuable information.
-This web app simplifies the process of extracting text from these files, making it easier for you to work with the data in your software projects.
+This api simplifies the process of extracting text from these files, making it easier for you to work with the data in your software projects.

 ## 2. Features
-* Easy Text Extraction: The main feature of this web app is the ability to extract text content from PPTX files with just a few clicks.
+* Easy Text Extraction: The main feature of this web app is the ability to extract text content from PPTX files with a single call.

-* User-Friendly Interface: The web app has a simple and intuitive user interface, making it accessible to users of all levels of technical expertise.
+* Speedy Extraction: The api is fast and takes very little time to extract text relative to the PPTX file size.

 ## 3. Getting Started
 To get started with the PPTText Extractor, follow these simple steps: